qoobaa/backendless-applications/presentation.md

 # "Backendless" Drawbacks

 * not for everything
+* hard to replace dependencies
 * testing is tough
+* vulnerable to API changes
 * might also be expensive - especially AWS

 ---